-Although the GAA observed an improvement to the statements of aims and objectives from last year's assessment whereby the Firm have now quantified the statements more clearly, the key return and risk measures for all funds disclosed on the fund factsheets are against sector peer averages, including quartile rankings, and the benchmark used is the sector peer average rather than a specific benchmark.
-Therefore, the GAA would like to see further improvement in terms of including more specific quantitative benchmarks disclosed within the fund factsheets.
+The GAA observed an improvement to the statements of aims and objectives from last year's assessment whereby the Firm have now quantified the statements more clearly, the key return and risk measures for all funds disclosed on the fund factsheets are against sector peer averages, including guartile rankings, and the benchmark used is the sector peer average rather than a specific benchmark.
+In 2023, the Firm conducted a review of benchmarks and investment policies for its single asset class UCITS funds and moved all benchmarks from comparators to targets, making outperformance a fund objective and more clearly signposting where investment policy or flexibility may lead to performance differing from the target.
+Following FCA approval and roll-out of these enhancements, the Firm plans to extend these changes to its non-UCITS retail single asset class funds in 2024, including those considered for this review.
+Currently these funds only compare to peer sector averages so the introduction of target benchmarks will provide investors with an additional performance measure along with enhanced policy descriptions.